JaeyounJuniperK/JaeyounJuniperK/README.md

-# Data Science Portfolio - Jaeyoun Juniper Kim
+# Data Science Portfolio - Jaeyoun "Juniper" Kim
 This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
 This portfolio also contains my Achievements, skills, and certificates.
 It is updated on the regular basis.

 - **Email**: [jkim88@nd.edu](jkim88@nd.edu)